rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks if empty lines exist around the bodies of `begin` sections.
+This cop checks if empty lines exist around the bodies of `begin` sections.
 This cop doesn't check empty lines at `begin` body beginning/end and around method definition body.
 `Style/EmptyLinesAroundBeginBody` or `Style/EmptyLinesAroundMethodBody`